euphorbiacz/Emagnet-Scraper/README.md

 ### Getting Started

-# Install apache2 or ngins and configure it after your needs:
+# Install apache2 or nginx and configure it after your needs:

     ,-> Create a folder in /var/www/html/emagnet/pastebin
     |   From now you will have things stored like: